jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 |:-----------------:|:----------------:|
 | ![](images/Symbol%20Language%20(2004).034.png) | ![](images/Symbol%20Language%20(2004).036.png) |

-The alternative type, however *must* support the same interface.
+The alternative type, however *might* support the same interface.
 It may have completely the same interface:

 | *Before creation* | *After creation* |
 |:-----------------:|:----------------:|